'Two Wheels Good'

 ‘YOU THINK YOU’RE THE FIRST PERSON

-THEN YOU COME ACROSS OLD RUINS BURIED IN THE BUSH.
+TO GO SOMEWHERE, THEN YOU COME ACROSS OLD RUINS BURIED IN THE BUSH.

 THE BOYS WENT EVERYWHERE LOOKING FOR GOLD.